skalenetwork/skaled/docs/json-rpc-interface.md

 | Core vs ETH | SKALE ignores block number |
 | Historic vs ETH | Same |

+#### Description
-Returns the number of transactions sent from an address.
+Get the number of transactions sent from an address.
 #### Parameters
 1. Address: "0x"-prefixed hex `String`, 20 bytes;
 2. Block number: `String` that is interpreted differently for normal and historic builds: